ATA Creativity Global (NASDAQ:AACG) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of ATA Creativity Global (NASDAQ:AACG – Free Report) in a research report sent to investors on Thursday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of ATA Creativity Global (NASDAQ:AACG – Get Free Report) in a research note issued to investors on Friday.
+The firm set a “sell” rating on the stock.

 ATA Creativity Global Price Performance

 ATA Creativity Global (NASDAQ:AACG – Get Free Report) last released its quarterly earnings results on Tuesday, May 14th.
-The company reported ($0.08) earnings per share for the quarter.
-The business had revenue of $6.67 million during the quarter.
+The company reported ($0.08) earnings per share (EPS) for the quarter.
 ATA Creativity Global had a negative return on equity of 31.88% and a negative net margin of 14.72%.
+The firm had revenue of $6.67 million for the quarter.

 Institutional Inflows and Outflows